DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/PDFCellCustomization/description.md

 - Font weight of the group row cells
 - Font style of the footer cell

 The [customDrawCell](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customDrawCell) function allows you to cancel default cell painting in a PDF document.
-You can call this function to custom paint DataGrid cells.
-It accepts an object with the following fields:
+Call this function and use the following parameters to custom paint DataGrid cells:

 - doc
 Instance of the [jsPDFDocument](/api-reference/50%20Common/Object%20Structures/PdfExportDataGridProps/jsPDFDocument.md '/Documentation/ApiReference/Common/Object_Structures/PdfExportDataGridProps/#jsPDFDocument').